dcar2018/LeapApp/README.md

 Application will run on http://localhost:5000

-Employee details can be entered in below page
+Employee details can be entered in below page, this is the first page for the application.

 ![alt text](https://github.com/dcar2018/LeapApp/blob/master/SampleImages/HomePage.JPG)

-After submitting the details, user will get direct to the below given page where it will display the total hours and calculated weekly salary.
+After submitting the details, user will get direct to the below given page where it will display the total hours and calculated weekly salary for the user.

  ![alt text](https://github.com/dcar2018/LeapApp/blob/master/SampleImages/SalaryPage.JPG)